Why should we consider start using anonymous browsers instead of regular ones?

 When it comes to anonymous browsing, none can beat Tor.
 The privacy browser Tor protects you by sending your internet traffic and communications around a distributed network of relays run by volunteers all around the world.
 Like instead of directing traffic from A to B, Tor browser actually bounces it multiple times through different locations.
 By this way, no one could possibly tell where the traffic originated or where it’s going.

-Actually, Tor built on top of Firefox with a lot of modification to improve security and privacy.
+Actually, Tor is built on top of Firefox with a lot of modifications to improve security and privacy.
 This anonymous browser comes with NoScript integration by default.

 The only downside of Tor browser is its speed.
 Because of bouncing of internet traffic to multiple tunnels before getting to the destination makes Tor browser less fast than other anonymous browsers.
 But it wouldn’t be an issue if you are using a speedy internet connection.
 However, when it comes to the protection of online privacy — nothing matters.

 Available on: Windows, Mac, Linux